kartoza/sawps/docs/src/administrator/manual/django-admin.md

     - **Survey methods**: The `Survey methods` table is used for storing the survey methods records.
 In the field of wildlife and environmental studies, survey methods are essential for systematically collecting data about the occurrence and distribution of various species and ecosystems.
 These methods are carefully designed to provide accurate information for research, conservation, and management purposes.
 This table provides administrators with the capability to perform various operations, including adding, deleting, updating, and viewing survey methods.

-10. **OTP STATIC**: The administrators can use this section to perform operations related to static OTP devices.
+10. **OTP STATIC**: The administrators can use this section to perform operations related to static OTP (one-time pin) devices.

     - **Static devices**: The `Static devices` table is used for storing the static devices records.
 This table provides administrators with the capability to perform various operations, including adding, deleting, updating, and viewing static devices.

-11. **OTP TOTP**: The administrators can use this section to perform operations related to OTP TOTP devices.
+11. **OTP TOTP**: The administrators can use this section to perform operations related to OTP TOTP (time-based one-time pin) devices.

     - **TOTP devices**: The `TOTP devices` table is used for storing the TOTP devices records.
 This table provides administrators with the capability to perform various operations, including adding, deleting, updating, and viewing TOTP devices.
         - **Add**: Click on the [add](django-add-data.md) to view how to add a new TOTP device.